CoFH/cofh.github.io/docs/thermal-expansion/reactant-dynamo/index.md

 The current mode can be set using the Redstone Control tab in the dynamo's GUI.

-When a reactant dynamo must stop working due to a redstone signal and is still generating energy from a reaction, it will finish generating energy from that reaction before stopping.
+When a reactant dynamo is deactivated by a redstone signal and is still generating energy from a reaction, it will finish generating energy from that reaction first.

 ### Security
 A reactant dynamo can have a [signalum security